EffectOrientedProgramming/book/Chapters/06_Composability.md

 Once we do this, the `ZIO` runtime will manage the lifecycle of this object via the `Scope` mechanism.
 TODO Link to docs for this?
-In the simplest case, we open and close the file, with no logic while it is iopen.
+In the simplest case, we open and close the file, with no logic while it is open.

 ```scala mdoc:runzio
 def run =